Karumi/project-quality-assurance/design-collaboration-guidelines.md

 ## Interaction Model - Patterns

 ### Navigation
-As today most of the mobile Apps, are single window full-screen design.
-In collaboration with the designer, it's essential to review a prototype of the navigation that can be but not mandatory with the final design using tools like Marvel or Invision.
-There is mainly two kind of Navigation to navigate from screen to another.
+As today most of the mobile apps are single window full-screen design, in collaboration with the designer, it's essential to review a prototype of the navigation with the design of the App using tools like Marvel or Invision.

+There is mainly two kind of Navigation to navigate from screen to another:

-Stack, You will find this concept under Navigation Stack or Back Stack under the respective platform.
+* Stack, You will find this concept under Navigation Stack or Back Stack under the respective platform.
 You can quickly identify these screen through the fact that they have a Back/Up Button on the top left Corner.
 Important: Remind UX and Product Owner that navigation from a notification should keep into account the stack designed to get to the desired screen.

 ![navigation stack](./assets/navigation-stack.png)

-Modal/Dialog, It's a screen that sits on top of the current screen, the user must interact with it before they can return to the previous screen.
+* Modal/Dialog, It's a screen that sits on top of the current screen, the user must interact with it before they can return to the previous screen.
 It should contain text and UI controls focused on a specific task.
 They inform users about critical information, require users to make decisions, or involve multiple tasks.
 You could identify them as they have at least a cancel button or close button.
 Important: Remind UX and Product Owner a Modal could not be initial screen as they have a dismiss button.

 * [Best Practices for Modals / Overlays / Dialog Windows](https://uxplanet.org/best-practices-for-modals-overlays-dialog-windows-c00c66cddd8c)